Experimental 'Glass Penny' From WWII Auctioned Off As One-Of-A-Kind

 Follow CBSMIAMI.COM: Facebook | Twitter

-FORT LAUDERDALE (CBSMiami) — During World War II, copper became a scarce commodity and needed for the war effort.
+FORT LAUDERDALE (CBSMiami) — During World War II, copper became a scarce commodity needed for the war effort.

 It forced the U.S. Mint to experiment with alternative materials, like steel, plastic and rubber, to produce the one-cent coin, more commonly known as the penny.
 Since 1792, pennies had been made of copper.